 - It helps to define the stored procedures, relational tables, physical and foreign keys.

 - It ensures that the database represents all data objects.
-It identifies the deleted data that leads to the production of incorrect results and creation of duplicate reports.
+It identifies the deleted data that leads to the production of incorrect results and the creation of duplicate reports.

 - The data model illustrates a better understanding of business requirements.